What is acupuncture?

 Acupuncture is a therapeutic method used to encourage natural healing, reduce or relieve pain and improve function of affected areas of the body.

 “Anatomical” acupuncture refers to a more modern approach taken today by the Acupuncture Foundation of Canada Institute (AFCI) and other western trained acupuncture therapists.
-When combined with knowledge of anatomy, physiology and pathophysiology, modern therapist can used acupuncture effectively.
+When combined with knowledge of anatomy, physiology and pathophysiology, a modern therapist can use acupuncture effectively.

 Do I need a referral or prescription?

 You do NOT need a referral or a prescription to receive acupuncture.